 - A. The entire preflight test procedure outlined under Section 4 of this Supplement, must be successfully completed prior to each flight.
-Use of the autopilot or manual electrical trim system is prohibited prior to completion of these tests. - B. During autopilot operation, a pilot with the seat belt fastened must be seated at the left pilot position. - C. The autopilot must be DISENGAGED during take-off and landing. - D. The system is approved for Category I operation only (Approach mode selected). - E. Maximum flap extension during approach operation: T/O position
+Use of the autopilot or manual electrical trim system is prohibited prior to completion of these tests. - B. During autopilot operation, a pilot with the seat belt fastened must be seated at the left pilot position. - C. The autopilot must be DISENGAGED during take-off and landing. - D. The autopilot must not be used if the engine power is set to more than 80 % load indication. - E. The system is approved for Category I operation only (approach mode selected). - F. Maximum flap extension during approach operation: T/O position - G. Autopilot maximum airspeed limitation: 160 KIAS

-F. Autopilot maximum airspeed limitation: 165 KIAS Autopilot minimum airspeed limitation: 70 KIAS
+Autopilot minimum airspeed limitation: 75 KIAS

-- G. Altitude Select captures below 800 feet AGL are prohibited (if altitude preselect option installed). - H. The autopilot must be disengaged below 200 feet AGL during approach operations and below 800 feet AGL for all other phases of flight. - I. Overriding the autopilot to change pitch or roll attitude is prohibited.
-(Disengage or press CWS while maneuvering.) - J. The AUTOPILOT circuit breaker must be pulled following any inflight illumination of the red TRIM FAIL warning light, but only after first completing the Emergency Procedures (Section 3).
+- H. Altitude select captures below 800 feet AGL are prohibited (if altitude preselect option installed). - I. The autopilot must be disengaged below 200 feet AGL during approach operations and below 800 feet AGL for all other phases of flight. - J. Overriding the autopilot to change pitch or roll attitude is prohibited.
+(Disengage or press CWS while maneuvering.) - K. The AUTOPILOT circuit breaker must be pulled following any inflight illumination of the red AP TRIM FAIL warning light, but only after first completing the Emergency Procedures (Section 3).
 The manual electric trim and autopilot autotrim systems will be disabled with the AUTOPILOT circuit breaker pulled.